 Here are some things to look for in your photographic entries.
-First of all show Impact.
-Grab the viewer's attention, stop him, make him go "ah" and make every effort to avoid distracting elements which are in front, to the side, or behind the main subject.
+First of all, show Impact.
+Grab the viewer's attention, stop her, make her go "ahh", and make every effort to avoid distracting elements which are in front, to the side, or behind the main subject.